 General information about Graduate study at the University of Manchester is available at the University Graduate Study Site.
 Further details of research projects can be obtained by contacting the members of staff responsible for the projects.

 The PhD course is aimed at students with a good honours degree in Physics or a Physics-related subject such as Mathematics, Astronomy and Astrophysics, and Electrical and Electronic Engineering.
 Courses generally begin in mid-September, at the start of the academic year, although it is possible to start in January, April or July.
-Funding for home students is available for a limited number of PhD places via STFC (Science and Techology Facilities Council) awards.
-See the finance and application sections for further information on funding and application procedures.
+Funding for home students is available for a limited number of PhD places via 3.5-year STFC (Science and Techology Facilities Council) awards.
+See the funding page and the application section below for further information on funding and application procedures.

 Ph.D students who have not studied astrophysics at fourth-year level are expected to take courses which cover the research topics they are working in, after which they will work full-time on their research projects.
 Students who hold an M.Sci. or M.Phys. in Astronomy, Astrophysics, or Physics with some specialisation in astronomy will take only a small amount of coursework (e.g. a course on radio astronomy).
 Entry to the second year of the Ph.D. course is conditional on passing any coursework and submission of a satisfactory report at the end of the first year.
 The degree of Ph.D. is awarded following the submission of a thesis largely based on original work by the candidate.
 A good thesis should contain material suitable for publication.
 Candidates defend their theses in an oral examination conducted by external and internal examiners.